furiozo-ga/fupl/PLAN.md

 - Set up route handling for directory requests
 - Implement security measures to restrict access to the specified root directory

+### Authentication

+- Implement basic authentication with hardcoded credentials (username: "a", password: "a")
+- Use cookies for session management
+- Protect directory browsing routes with authentication
+- Create a login page for users to authenticate
+- Allow public access to files based on file system permissions
+- Files/directories that are publicly readable can be accessed without login
+- Redirect to originally requested file after successful login
+- When a user attempts to access a private file, save the URL and redirect after authentication

 ### Directory Browsing

 - Read directory contents using Bun's file system APIs